fraiaperezrayonforsman-cloud/Software-Construction/README.md

 Each class was implemented using Python dictionaries.

+## Create Classes and Objects for the smart house

+The classes were built using dictionaries.

+In the parent class Device, get_power_consumption and describe_device are not implemented and raise a NotImplementedError, since they are abstract -> they must be defined by each subclass. toggle_status is implemented in Device and shared by all subclasses.

+Each subclass has its own implementation for power consumption and description based on their specific attributes.
+To create a new object, we use a constructor _new together with a make() function and used the course book as a guide.

+For multiple inheritance in Thermostat and Camera, we use a merge of make(Connectable) and make(Device,...).
+This gives the objects the attributes and methods of both parents.
+The Thermostat subclass also includes set_target_temperature and get_target_temperature to adjust and read the target temperature.

 ## Smart House Management

 In order to track all devices and manage them we employed a global list.
 Every time when a new device is created, its instance is appended to this list.